-(3) The integration of the instructional resources of the California Emergency Management Agency and the School/Law Enforcement Partnership in order to support the school curriculum and assist in the alignment of the state curriculum framework.
+(3) The integration of the instructional resources of the Office of Emergency Services and the School/Law Enforcement Partnership in order to support the school curriculum and assist in the alignment of the state curriculum framework.

-(b) The California Emergency Management Agency shall develop an independent evaluation of the pupil outcomes of the model gang violence suppression and substance abuse prevention curriculum program.
+(b) The Office of Emergency Services shall develop an independent evaluation of the pupil outcomes of the model gang violence suppression and substance abuse prevention curriculum program.